StarRocks/starrocks/docs/table_design/Data_distribution.md

     As for a table configured with random bucketing, the number of buckets for each partition can be **dynamically changed**.
 So the returned result displays the **current** number of buckets for each partition.
     > **NOTICE**
     >
-    > For this type of tables, the actual hierarchy within a partition is as follows: partition > subpartition > bucket.
+    > For this table type, the actual hierarchy within a partition is as follows: partition > subpartition > bucket.
 To increase the number of buckets, StarRocks actually adds a new subpartition which includes a certain number of buckets.
 As a result, the `SHOW PARTITIONS` statement may return multiple data rows with the same partition name, which show the information of the subpartitions within the same partition.

   - Method 2: manually set the number of buckets